Group guide for:

 - In work related matters, the Chalmers external occupational healthcare service (email@example.com) may also assist you.

 - I’d like to have one-on-one meetings once every week with every group member for whom I am the sole/main advisor, and at least once every two weeks for every co-advised group member (e.g., industry PhD and MSc students).
-These would ideally be scheduled for 30 minutes but we can always increase or decrease the duration/frequency as needed.
+These would ideally be scheduled for 30 minutes to 1 hour, depending on your need, and we can always increase or decrease the duration/frequency as needed.
 They can always be rescheduled or canceled, but let’s aim to have something on the calendar.
 I’m happy to allocate more or less time for our meetings as needed.

 - What we discuss at each 1:1 meeting will vary as you progress through your time in the group, and will have slightly different focuses for MSc students, PhD students, and postdocs.
 Most meetings, we’ll talk about recent research progress, challenges, and ideas (new results, planned tasks/experiments, unexpected obstacles, etc).
 For these types of meetings, it is helpful if you prepare a few slides to guide our discussion.
 Other meetings might focus on planning, drafting, revising manuscripts, or revising fellowship applications.
 Others might focus on career development opportunities and long-term planning for your future career.
 We can also take this time to talk more generally about your experience in the group/division/department, align expectations, and provide two-way feedback to each other.

-- Group meetings will take place weekly and will be scheduled for 1.5 hours, except during holidays and summer months.
+- Group meetings take place weekly and are typically scheduled for 1 hour, except during holidays and summer months.
 The time for group meeting will vary throughout the academic calendar depending on everyone’s availibility.
+We currently have joint group meetings with the AIMLeNS group on Friday afternoons.

 - For PhD students and postdocs, attendance at group meetings is required.